airbytehq/airbyte/airbyte-integrations/connectors/source-my-hours/README.md

 To build using Gradle, from the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:source-myhours:build
+./gradlew :airbyte-integrations:connectors:source-my-hours:build
 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/myhours) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_myhours/spec.json` file.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/my-hours) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_my_hours/spec.json` file.
 Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source myhours test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source my-hours test creds` and place them into `secrets/config.json`.

 ### Locally running the connector